WordPress Content Plugins

 - WordPress Training Manual – A detailed and comprehensive step-by-step WordPress user manual for non-technical website users (non-coders).

-- WPMU DEV Blog – Hundreds of WordPress tutorials for advanced WordPress users.
+- WPMU DEV Blog – Tutorials for advanced WordPress users.

 Make sure to subscribe to our updates to receive our free email course on managing your content effectively, which includes useful information and practical tips on using WordPress as a CMS.